One-Third of All Tree Species Face Extinction, Sparking Global Environmental Alarm

 Without immediate, widespread action, this extinction crisis will accelerate, impacting both natural ecosystems and human society.
 In a world where tree planting is often viewed as a climate cure-all, it’s time to recognize the urgent need for protecting existing forests and restoring biodiversity-rich habitats.

-Through collective efforts in conservation and environmental education, we can work towards preserving biodiversity and ensuring the health of our planet's ecosystems for future generations.
+It is through collective action in environmental education and conservation initiatives that we can hope to preserve biodiversity and safeguard the health of our planet's ecosystems for generations to come.